kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 ## Step 22: Generate a KFP Pipeline yaml File

 - (Locally) Navigate to the `openvaccine-kaggle-competition` directory and delete the existing `openvaccine-kaggle-competition-kfp.yaml` file
-- (Kubeflow as a Service) Navigate to the bluebook-for-bulldozers-kaggle-competition directory
+- (Kubeflow as a Service) Navigate to the openvaccine-kaggle-competition directory

 Build a python virtual environment :